Our Sustainable Journey

 We are working with new businesses who recycle our waste more effectively and provide an audit trail on how our waste is used (more to come).
 We have also sourced a company in the UK to produce our gift boxes from recycled materials.
 Last but not least our clothing swing tags are becoming compostable, we can't wait to share this one with you.

 Electronic vehicles, smart urban delivery (1-hour timeslots), green recycled packaging, green energy & waste management are a few ways couriers like DPD are reinventing the logistical landscape and helping the environment.
 Our two main couriers DPD and Royal Mail are committed to reducing their carbon footprint.
 Both couriers have achieved their carbon goals for 2020 and have ambitious plans over the next 5 years.
 More information can be found here https://green.dpd.co.uk/ & https://www.royalmailgroup.com/en/responsibility/our-focus-areas/environment/

-We stopped using single-use plastic in customer orders in 2018.
-This includes using recycled corrugated boxes to ship our orders out.
-When we get a box back from a return we then reuse it until it becomes unusable, then we recycle it.
+We stopped using single-use plastic in customer orders in 2018, any plastic bags that come our way we reuse until they fall apart, then recycled.
+Large cardboard boxes from supplier deliveries are kept and reused for over 1000 large customer orders a year, all other cardboard is recycled in full.
 We stopped using plastic tape in our packaging replacing it with a paper solution.
 Our garment labelling is changing to recycled cotton with a soya print and our swing tags have changed to fully compostable materials.